-Data Collection Instruction: A Bed-Night Date record indicates that the client has utilized a bed in a night-by-night shelter on that date.
+Data Collection Instruction: A Bed-Night Date record indicates that the client has utilized a bed in a night-by-night (nbn) shelter on that date.
+CoCs are reminded that all household members should have a bed night recorded, not just the Head of Household as the "Data Collected About" specification requires.

 Use the methodology built into the HMIS system to record the date of each night a client stays in a bed.
-This may be a manual date entry, scan card system, check off, etc.
+This may be a manual data entry, scan card system, check off, etc.